nixworks/public/news/2012/10/8/index.md

 ##### President Benigno Aquino
 ### [President Benigno Aquino of the Philippines announces that the Philippine government has reached an outline peace agreement with the Moro Islamic Liberation Front over the disputed Mindanao region. ](/news/2012/10/8/president-benigno-aquino-of-the-philippines-announces-that-the-philippine-government-has-reached-an-outline-peace-agreement-with-the-moro-is.md)
-_Context: Moro Islamic Liberation Front, Philippines, President Benigno Aquino, Mindanao_
+_Context: Moro Islamic Liberation Front, Philippines, Mindanao, President Benigno Aquino_

 ##### Haiti
 ### [Haitian Prime Minister Laurent Lamothe announces a new "sin tax" on gambling, alcohol, and cigarettes to pay for a new education fund. ](/news/2012/10/8/haitian-prime-minister-laurent-lamothe-announces-a-new-sin-tax-on-gambling-alcohol-and-cigarettes-to-pay-for-a-new-education-fund.md)
-_Context: cigarettes, Haiti, gambling, alcohol, Laurent Lamothe_
+_Context: cigarettes, gambling, Laurent Lamothe, alcohol, Haiti_

 ##### John B. Gurdon
 ### [British scientist John B. Gurdon and Japanese scientist Shinya Yamanaka win the 2012 Nobel Prize for Medicine for the discovery that end stage cells can be reprogrammed to become pluripotent. ](/news/2012/10/8/british-scientist-john-b-gurdon-and-japanese-scientist-shinya-yamanaka-win-the-2012-nobel-prize-for-medicine-for-the-discovery-that-end-sta.md)